 However, if your purchase was over £100 and was made on credit card, you’re better off claiming under section 75, as this offers greater legal protection.

 How chargeback works

-Chargeback isn’t a legal protection like section 75.
-It’s an agreement that Visa, Mastercard, Maestro and American Express have signed up to.
+Chargeback isn’t legal protection like section 75.
+It’s an agreement Visa, Mastercard, Maestro and American Express have signed up to.

 It works by the card company trying to claim your money back from the company you’ve paid, by reversing the transaction.

 There’s usually no minimum spend in order to be covered by chargeback, but time limits apply for making a claim – usually up to either 45 or 120 days from making the purchase, depending on the type of card.

 Chargeback claims can take some time to process because the card company has to get the money refunded before it can pass it onto you.